• Skip to primary navigation

 Bacon Cheddar Hasselback Potatoes

-Bacon Cheddar Hasselback Potatoes are the perfect comfort food.
-Not only are they easy, but they are starchy, savory, and can be loaded with all your favorite toppings.
-They feature a crispy and fluffy potato, creme fraiche, cheddar, bacon, and chives.
+Bacon Cheddar Hasselback Potatoes are starchy, savory, and the perfect comfort food.
+They feature crispy fluffy potatoes topped with creme fraiche, cheddar, bacon, and chives.
 It's simple, but all the flavors together meld into one tasty treat.

 Course: Appetizer, Side Dish